-You can perform actions purely for the purpose of renaming which only affect the schema in a renaming cycle (see chapter "Renaming database objects (BRENAME, BALTER)" on page 335).
+You can perform actions purely for the purpose of renaming which only affect the schema in a renaming cycle (see chapter "Renaming database objects (BRENAME, BALTER)").

 The activities necessary for restructuring can be divided into three categories as follows:

 - preparatory measures

 - restructuring process

 - follow-up activities.